heinc1010/BAMixChecker/README.md

 MuBaMer:
-Rapid and easy-to-use Multiple Bam files of an individual Matcher
+Rapid and easy-to-use Multiple Bam files identifier to detect a pair of samples from each individual.
 =================================================================================

-MuBaMer is a rapid and easy-to-use multiple bam files matcher for a pair of samples from each individual.
+MuBaMer is a rapid and easy-to-use multiple bam files identifier to detect a pair of samples from each individual.

 It’s simple and fast but robust to detect a pair of bam files from same individual with WES, Targeted sequencing dataset.

-Prerequisites
+And also it gives the information of swapped or unpaired pairs information by comparison with genotrype and file name.

+Requied tools
 ------------------

-#### GATK > 4.0
+#### GATK >= 4.0 ( java 8 required )

 #### Bedtools